samirpatil2000/samirpatil2000/README.md

 - 🔗 **Connect**: I'm active on [LinkedIn](https://www.linkedin.com/in/sampatil1010/), [X (Twitter)](https://x.com/sampatil1010) and [Instagram](https://www.instagram.com/sampatil1010/)
 - ✉️ **Email**: Feel free to reach out at **samirspatil742099@gmail.com**.

+### 💡 My Philosophy**:
+I don’t aim for perfection in the first release.
+Instead, I focus on launching a stable version, gathering feedback, and then iterating quickly.
+Over time, this approach brings me closer to perfection.
+I usually follow the **Pareto Principle (80/20 rule)** — focusing on the 20% of effort that delivers 80% of results.

 ### 📝 My Resume:
 Take a look at my resume [here](https://drive.google.com/file/d/1qUeEF2elDLRtwq7IhMusXgoAXYwep6tu/view) to learn more about my skills and experience.